amol-/datapyground/README.md

 Once installed refer to the [Documentation](http://alessandro.molina.fyi/datapyground/) of each component to learn how to use it.

+### Commands

+`DataPyground` exposes some commands to play around with its features, currently the following commands are provided:

+- `pyground-fquery` which allows to run SQL queries on CSV and Parquet files.

 ## Contributing

 Contributions are welcomed and encouraged, it is meant